Peterpiotr/siguren-documentation/docs/source/operation/regular/following.rst

    :align: center
    :figwidth: 600 px

-   MotoSuiveur® system fault state
+   MotoSuiveur® System fault state

-After MotoSuiveur® system enters a fault state, an operator (authorized personnel) response is required to identify the reason for the fault.
+After MotoSuiveur® System enters a fault state, an operator (authorized personnel) response is required to identify the reason for the fault.
-Once the cause of the failure has been identified and resolved, a :doc:`Reset <../../operation/regular/system-reset>` of the MotoSuiveur® system is required.
+Once the cause of the failure has been identified and resolved, a :doc:`Reset </operation/regular/system-reset>` of the MotoSuiveur® System is required.
-After a successful self-test following a reset of MS system, it enters in following mode.
+After a successful self-test following a reset of MotoSuiveur® System, it enters in following mode.

 Figure `Main principle of following operation mode and overspeed detection` present the main principle of Following operation mode (upper part) and Overspeed detection (lower part).
-MotoSuiveur® system follows hoist/crane movement until overspeed is detected.
+MotoSuiveur® System follows hoist/crane movement until overspeed is detected.
-When overspeed is detected, MotoSuiveur® system **trips** and mechanicaly lockes hoist/crane to prevent load drop.
+When overspeed is detected, MotoSuiveur® System **trips** and mechanicaly lockes hoist/crane to prevent load drop.

 .. _Main principle of following operation mode and overspeed detection: